 - Loss of consciousness or fainting

 - Difficulty or shortness of breath

 - Confusion, unresponsiveness or disorientation

 The American Heart Association reminds people to use the acronym "F.A.S.T." to know when a stroke is occurring and to call 9-1-1:

 Deadly price of delay

-Denial is partly why young people don’t head for the hospital at the first sign, says Dr. Maxim Hammer, an assistant professor of neurology and vice chairman for clinical affairs in the department of neurology at the University of Pittsburgh Medical Center.
+Denial is partly why young people don’t head for the hospital at the first sign, said Dr. Maxim Hammer, chief of neurology at St. Clair Health and an associate professor of neurology at the University of Pittsburgh Medical Center.

 Stroke symptoms aren’t painful, so people think they can tough it out or sleep it off.